kallaway/100-days-of-code/r2-html-log.md

 **R2D22, February 24th, 2021**
 Kept experimenting a bit more, adding a bunch of different alignment properties mixed with flex-wrap properties, yet I still have to finish watching Section 10.
 But I started watching the video about the property align-items.

+**R2D23, February 28th, 2021**
+Finished watching the video on the align-items property, where I learned that the align-items: baseline; property aligns the containers based on the baseline of the text inside of it, it works to align the containers and the text inside of them, it's actually pretty interesting.
+I'll rewatch the video tomorrow since my brain is mushed today and I don't think I'll be able to retain much of the video that I just saw.